Star Wars Jedi: Fallen Order: Sales

-The PlayStation 4 version of Star Wars Jedi: Fallen Order sold 26,761 copies within its first week on sale in Japan, which made it the fifth bestselling retail game of the week.
-In the UK, it was the second bestselling retail game during its first week on sale, behind Pokémon Sword and Shield, with 66% of sales being for the PlayStation 4 version and the remaining 34% for the Xbox One version.
-It had the fourth most successful launch for a video game physical release in 2019.
-In the US, it was the second best-selling game in November and December 2019, only behind the Call of Duty: Modern Warfare reboot.
+In Japan, the PlayStation 4 version of Star Wars Jedi: Fallen Order sold 26,761 units within its first week on sale, which made it the fifth best-selling retail game of the week.
+In the United Kingdom, it was the second best-selling retail game during its first week on sale, behind Pokémon Sword and Shield, with 66% of sales being for the PlayStation 4 version and the remaining 34% for the Xbox One version.
+It had the fourth most successful UK launch for a video game physical release in 2019.
+In the United States, it was the second best-selling game in November and December 2019, only behind the Call of Duty: Modern Warfare reboot.
 With only two months of sales, it was still the sixth best-selling game of the year in the US, and Respawn's most profitable premium title of all-time.

 Electronic Arts confirmed that Star Wars Jedi: Fallen Order had the fastest-selling digital launch for any Star Wars game within its first two weeks on sale.
-The game sold more than 8 million copies by the end of January 2020, exceeding EA's expectations.
-More than 10 million units were sold by March 31, 2020.
-By June 2021, the game had attracted more than 20 million players.
+The game sold over 8 million units by the end of January 2020, exceeding EA's expectations.
+Over 10 million units were sold by the end of March 2020.
+By June 2021, the game had attracted over 20 million players.

 Awards

 Sequel

-In January 2022, Respawn confirmed it was developing a sequel to Jedi: Fallen Order, with Stig Asmussen returning as director.
-Titled Star Wars Jedi: Survivor, it was unveiled in May and is scheduled for release in April 2023 for PlayStation 5, Windows, and Xbox Series X/S. Respawn will be collaborating with Lucasfilm Games for this sequel, which is set five years after Fallen Order.
-A tie-in novel titled Star Wars Jedi: Battle Scars is planned for release on March 7, 2023.
-The book is being written by Sam Maggs, and will bridge the events between Fallen Order and Survivor.
+In January 2022, Respawn confirmed it was developing a sequel to Fallen Order, with Stig Asmussen returning as director.
+Titled Star Wars Jedi: Survivor, it was unveiled in May and was released in April 2023 for PlayStation 5, Windows, and Xbox Series X/S. Respawn collaborated with Lucasfilm Games for this sequel, which is set five years after Fallen Order.

+A tie-in novel titled Star Wars Jedi: Battle Scars was released on March 7, 2023.
+The book was written by Sam Maggs, and bridges the events between Fallen Order and Survivor.